Joiry/HSL_Carp/slurm.md

 $ sacct -j <jobid> --format=User,JobID,MaxRSS,Start,End,Elapsed
 ~~~

-This gives us info on a running job, or past jobs
+This gives us info on a running job, or past jobs.
+Look up the previous job ids and compare with the currently running one.

-Now let's kill this job
+We can also stop a job with the `scancel` command:

 ~~~
 $ scancel <jobid>